Parents and Children: Distinguishing Multimodal DeepFakes from Natural Images: Proposed Method

 \subsection{Learning to Discriminate Real and Fake images}

 Once a dataset in the aforementioned form has been built, we first measure to what extent real and generated images can be discriminated independently from their membership to a semantic cluster.
 Instead of doing this by learning ad-hoc visual features, we investigate the usage of state-of-the-art pre-trained visual models.
-In other words, given a dataset containing both natural and generated images, we investigate the development of a model which can identify real images by relying on the full set of their visual features, as extracted with a pre-trained backbone.
-Regarding the generation of the images, in the following we will employ Stable Diffusion~\citep{rombach2022high}, which is freely available and represents a state-of-the-art approach.
+In other words, given a dataset containing both real and generated images, we develop a model that identifies real images by using visual features extracted with a pre-trained backbone.
+Regarding the generation of the images, in the following, we will employ Stable Diffusion~\citep{rombach2022high}, which is freely available and represents a state-of-the-art approach.
 Nevertheless, the approach could be easily extended to other generators.

-In order to evaluate the discriminative power of current pre-trained visual features, we model the discriminator as a two-class linear classifier, so that input visual features are only linearly projected before taking the final decision on their realism.
+To evaluate the discriminative power of current pre-trained visual features, we model the discriminator as a two-class linear classifier, so that input visual features are only linearly projected before taking the final decision on their realism.
 Formally, given a real image $I_R \in \mathbb{R}^{3 \times H \times W}$ and an image encoder $ E_I : \mathbb{R}^{3 \times H \times W} \to \mathbb{R}^{D}$, we extract a vectorial image feature $F_I$ as

 The features $F_I$ are then fed into a linear layer $L: \mathbb{R}^D \to \mathbb{R}$, whose output is thresholded to classify between \textit{real} (\ie,~0) and \textit{fake} (\ie,~1) images.
 As it will be discussed in the experimental section, our findings indicate that this is (still) a relatively simple task even when employing a state-of-the-art generator.
-This is, most likely, due to the fact that fake images are sightly different in terms of low-level cues with respect to real images.
+This is, most likely, due to the fact that fake images are slightly different in terms of low-level cues with respect to real images.